 - Organized to improve your body’s energy so you can feel better, heal, or have more energy

 If you are new to the idea that there is robust energy inside of you that you can sense and feel, it can bend your brain a bit.
-An understanding of chi is essential for understanding what qi gong is because it can take a while for this energy to develop and for you to feel it throughout the qi gong sets.
+An understanding of chi is essential for getting to a qigong definition that helps you progress in learning a set because it can take a while for this energy to develop and for you to feel it throughout the qi gong sets.
 When it begins to develop it is also very subtle so you need to know what to be looking for.

 This doesn’t mean that it has to be complex or mystical though.
 I want you to take a little walk with me just in terms of vocabulary so we can get to an understanding of energy (“qi” or “chi”).